-a.
-Apply the knowledge of mathematics, science, and engineering fundamentals to the solution of engineering problems.

-b.
-Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-d.
-Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

-e.
-Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

-1. Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the context of technological change.

-n.
-Design, develop and realize advanced control schemes in different platforms such as microcontroller, PLC, SCADA, DCS and other modern controllers for next level of automation
+- a.
+Apply the knowledge of mathematics, science, and engineering fundamentals to the solution of engineering problems. - b.
+Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - c.
+Design solutions for complex engineering problems and design system components or processes that meet specified needs with appropriate consideration for public health and safety, and cultural, societal, and environmental factors. - f.
+Apply reasoning informed by contextual knowledge to assess societal, health, safety, legal, and cultural issues relevant to professional engineering practice. - g.
+Understand the impact of professional engineering solutions in societal and environmental contexts and demonstrate the knowledge of sustainable development. - h.
+Apply ethical principles and commit to professional ethics and responsibilities and norms of engineering practice. - l.
+Recognize the need for, and have the preparation and ability to engage in, independent and lifelong learning in the context of technological change. - n.
+Design, develop, and realize advanced control schemes in different platforms such as microcontroller, PLC, SCADA, DCS, and other modern controllers for the next level of automation.

 - 1. Apply the mathematical concepts to investigate the discrete time signals and systems. - 2.
 Apply the Z transform and Discrete Fourier Transform for a given signal / system. - 3.
 Design the digital filters and analyze the amplitude and phase response of FIR filters. - 4.
-Implement and analyze issues of discrete time systems. - 5.
-Develop simple programs in ADSP for specific applications
+Implement and analyze issues of discrete time systems.

+5. Develop simple programs in ADSP for specific applications